ArtRegistryConsortium/arc-creator-core-solidity/README.md

 ### Recent Changes

 - **Royalty Permission Restrictions**: Modified the permission model to only allow Full Admins, Contract Owners (Artists), and Legacy Protectors to set or modify royalties.
 Previously, Minters, Full Editors, and Partial Editors (with token permission) could also set royalties.
+- **Removed Token Locking Feature**: Simplified the token management by removing the ability to lock tokens from editing.

 ## Development